flowdee/edd-software-license-manager/README.txt

 == Configuration ==
 The plugin is really simple and well structured so you don’t have to prepare a lot in order to get it working.

-1. After the successful installation you will find a prepared options page here: “Settings” > “Hearthstone Cards”
+1. After the successful installation you will find a prepared options page here: “Downloads” > “Settings” > “Extensions”
-2. Here you can temporary deactivate the Hearthstone Cards feature if necessary
-3. Some customization settings can be found within left metabox and described below
-4. Additionally you can find more essential and helpful links within the metaboxes on your right
-5. Use brackets e.g. [Druid of the Claw] to convert your card names within your WordPress pages or posts
+2. Enter your Software License Manager API credentials
+3. Go to your Downloads and activate licensing where it's required

 == Frequently Asked Questions ==

-= How does the plugin work? =

-The plugin searches for Hearthstone card names within brackets e.g. [Druid of the Claw] and automatically adds an overlay to them.

-Basically take care of using correct special character according to your selected language.
+= Is it necessary to install both plugins on the same WordPress installation? = No!
+That's one of the biggest benefits of this integration.
+Easy Digital Downloads and the Software License Manager can be installed on different sites.

+= Can I use this plugin to validate the generated license keys? = No!
+The license validation part for your distributed plugins and themes is not part of this plugin.
+Therefore please take a look into the Software License Manager documentation.

 == Screenshots ==

 1. Configuration screen
-2. Hearthstone Cards overlay in action
+2. Activating licensing for a download
+3. Output the generated license keys within your emails
+4. See your generated license keys within the license manager plugin

 == Changelog ==